Caraxi/SimpleTweaksPlugin/README.md

 ### Reposition Target Castbar Text
 Allows repositioning the text on castbars of your target and focus target

+### Extended Desynthesis Window
+Shows the current desynthesis level on the `/ac desynthesis` menu.

+### Notification Toast Adjustments (by Aireil)
+Allows moving or hiding of the text that appears in the middle of the screen.

+### Minimap Adjustments
+Allows you to hide individual elements of the minimap UI to give an overall cleaner look

+### Target HP
+Shows the current HP value on your target.

 ## Tooltip Tweaks
 Tweaks that make changes to the item tooltips.